CmdrDats/clj-minecraft/README.md

 Changelog:

+30 December 2012:
+ - Implement a simple permissions extension for checking and setting specific permissions on players o This does not yet persist given player permissions across sessions
+ - Added clj.permission as a command to give a player a specific permission o Autocompletion may need work as command lists within commands are untested.

 29 December 2012:
  - Now sends a message to the player triggering an event when the event function returns {:msg "..."}
  - Fix up line function